ys93239/-Text-Classification-Naive-Bayes-Classifier-/README.md

 Applied to the testing subsets to avoid the worst case of 0 probability for a word that appears in the testing subsets but was not in the training subset.

 Flow:
-The program takes the following 5 arguments as inputs arg0 = location of test input file arg1 = location of classifer file arg2 = loaction of vocabulary probablity file arg4 = specify the mode whether its the training or testing mode arg5 = location of output file
+The programe works in two different modes (LEARNING and TESTING) that are specified during the execution of the programe though command line arguments.
+LEARNING:-takes 4 command line arguments:-
+args[0]- path of the trainer file args[1]- path of the classifer file (Classifed lables) args[2]- path to store the vocab probability file args[3]- path to store the lable probability file args[4]- LEARNING

+TESTING:-takes 4 command line arguments:-
+args[0]- path of the test file args[1]- path of vocab probablity file that was generated using the LEARNING mode args[2]- path of lable probablity file that was generated using the LEARNING mode args[3]- path to store the final file that contains the classification for every document args[4]- TESTING

+Instructions to install and run the programe:-
+To run the programe, download the .jar file from Github and execute it using Java8 providing the correct command line arguments.